George Street Edinburgh

 William Pitt the Younger George Street Edinburgh

 William Pitt (28 May 1759 – 23 January 1806) was a Tory politician and is the youngest Prime Minister that has served in Great Britain at the age 24.
-William Pitt the younger’s father, William Pitt the Elder, also served as Prime Minister of Great Britain in 1766.
+His father, William Pitt the Elder, also served as Prime Minister of Great Britain in 1766.
 William Pitt used the younger to differentiate between himself and his father.
-William Pitt was prime minister at the time of the war with France and he was also friends with William Wilberforce and encouraged him to fight to abolish the slave trade in Britain, which he was successful in doing.
+William Pitt the Younger was prime minister at the time of the war with France and he was also friends with William Wilberforce and encouraged him to fight to abolish the slave trade in Britain, which he was successful in doing.
 Unfortunately, it was one year after William Pitt’s death that by act of parliament The Slave Trade Act of 1807 was agreed.